Invincible

 On DC: Prime Earth, humanity shares the planet with gods, aliens, and magic, while a living legacy of heroes and villains shapes every city and nation—from the soaring metropolises of Metropolis and Gotham to the hidden realms of Atlantis and Themyscira.
 In this high‑magic, high‑tech world, the Justice League and its allies must balance global politics, cosmic threats, and ancient mysticism to protect a reality that has survived countless apocalypses yet teeters on the brink of the next.

-The Boys World
+The Gifted World

 More by This Author